amin-abbasi/grocery-store-service/README.md

 npm run test -- __tests__/node.test.js
 ```

+### Note3:
-### Note: After development and test, you should put the following script in `.gitignore` file to prevent pushing tests files in production mode repositories:
+After development and test, you should put the following script in `.gitignore` file to prevent pushing tests files in production mode repositories:

 ```
 # test folder